How to Make Perfectly Hard-Boiled Eggs

 - Place eggs in saucepan large enough to hold them in a single layer.
 Add cold water to cover eggs by 1 inch.
 Heat over high heat just to boiling.

 - Remove from burner.
 Cover pan.
 Let eggs stand in hot water about 15 minutes for Large eggs (12 minutes for Medium eggs; 18 or Extra Large).

 - Cool completely under cold running water or in a bowl of ice water.
 Peel and eat eggs or refrigerate to enjoy them later.

 The "Hard" Facts:

-- Hard-cooked eggs in the shell can be refrigerated safely for up to one week.
-Peeled hard-cooked eggs should be eaten that day.
+- Hard-boiled eggs in the shell can be refrigerated safely for up to one week.
+Peeled hard-boiled eggs should be eaten that day.

 - Very fresh eggs can be difficult to peel.
 Buy and refrigerate your eggs a week to 10 days in advance of cooking them, to make the peeling process easier.
 This brief "breather" allows the eggs time to take in air, which helps separate the membranes from the shell.

 - Hard-boiled eggs are easiest to peel right after cooling.
 Cooling causes the egg to contract slightly in the shell.